migraf/fhir-kindling/README.md

 [pydantic](https://github.com/samuelcolvin/pydantic) and the [fhir.resources](https://github.com/nazrulworld/fhir.resources) library.
 Provides a simple interface for synchronous and asynchronous CRUD operations for resources and bundles, as well as resource transfer between servers.
-Datascience features include flattening of resources and bundles into tabular format (pandas dataframe) and plotting methods for resources and bundles can optionally be included with the `ds` extra.
+Datascience features include flattening of resources and bundles into tabular format (pandas dataframes) and plotting methods for resources and bundles can optionally be included with the `ds` extra.

+Check out the [documentation](https://migraf.github.io/fhir-kindling/) for more information and a detailed user guide.

 ## Features